mtricolici98/assigmentLs/readme.md

 * Implemented item done
 * Implemented item deletion
 * Implemented Column name update

-## TODO
+* Image Add
 * Column Deletion
-* Image Add
 * Image View

 ## Known bugs

-* Sometimes view doesn't rerender when setting done or deleting an item
+* Sometimes view doesn't rerender properly...

+## What would I add...

+* Image deletion (needs some UI but otherwise easy to do)
+* Global checkbox "Show done items" to see items marked as completed
+* Datetime picker for the deadline (already have the field in the DB just need the front-end for it)